jncraton/computational-thinking-cpsc2020/lectures/03-computational-thinking.md

 attempts  to  conceptualize  a  problem
 2. Solution Expression (Automation): Formulate unambiguous algorithm
-3. Execution  &  Evaluation (Analysis): Solution is executed executed  by  the  computer  in  ways  that  show  the  direct consequences  of  one's  own  thinking
+3. Execution  &  Evaluation (Analysis): Solution is executed executed  by  the  computer  to show  the results

 Algorithm
 ---------